DelazJ/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

 * :guilabel:`Skip Output`: if you are not interested in a given output of the algorithm
 * :guilabel:`Create Temporary Layer` (``TEMPORARY_OUTPUT``):
-  the output is stored in a vector :ref:`temporary scratch layer <vector_new_scratch_layer>`.
+  the output is stored in a vector :ref:`temporary scratch layer <vector_new_scratch_layer>`, using a default hardcoded name.
+  You can however assign a custom name to the temporary output layer directly from the output widget: enter a file name, without extension and path.
+  Remember that the layer is not permanently saved to disk.
-* :guilabel:`Save to File…`: you will be prompted with a save file dialog, where you can select the desired file path.
+* :guilabel:`Save to File…`: permanently saves the output to a file on disk.
+  You will be prompted with a save file dialog, where you can select the desired file path.
   Supported file extensions are shown in the file format selector of the dialog, depending on the kind of output and the algorithm.